saumyaakumarasinghe/React-web-app/README.md

 ### React Simple Web Application
 This project was bootstrapped with Create React App.
 It's a simple react web application to practice react.js for beginners.
-This application has used omdb api key for the project.
+This application has used OMDB API key for the project.

 You can find the API key using https://www.omdbapi.com/apikey.aspx

 https://user-images.githubusercontent.com/94886034/204738593-6802db09-9972-47ee-bf9e-797ed87a1e4a.mp4

+## Getting started

 In the project directory, you can run: